jbosstm/quickstart/ArjunaJTS/trailmap/README.md

 When running the local JTS transactions part of the trailmap, you will need to start the recovery manager: java com.arjuna.ats.arjuna.recovery.RecoveryManager -test

-You will need a jacorb.properties file to run the distributed JTS tests.

  For each sample, refer to the appropriate trail page.